 What is behavioural advertising?

-Online behavioral advertising (also known as interest-based advertising) is a way of serving advertisements on the websites you visit and making them more relevant to you and your interests.
+Online behavioural advertising (also known as interest-based advertising) is a way of serving advertisements on the websites you visit and making them more relevant to you and your interests.
 Shared interests are grouped together based upon previous web browsing activity and web users are then served advertising which matches their shared interests.
 In this way, advertising can be made as relevant and useful as possible.
 Relevant ads can also be delivered based upon the website content you have just been viewing.
-This is known as ‘retargeting’.
+This is known as ‘re-targeting’.

 Who are the companies that are involved in behavioural advertising?

 Advertiser – a company that sells a product or service and runs advertising campaigns to promote that product or service.

 Advertising Server – a company with technology that delivers advertising to a relevant page on a website.

 Advertising Exchange – a company that acts as an open market place for the buying and selling of advertising.

 Advertising Agency – a company that works with advertisers to create campaigns to promote that advertiser’s product or service.

 Data Aggregator – a company that pulls together information from multiple sources and builds ‘segments’ based on interests (eg car buyers).

 Demand Side Platform – a company that allows advertisers to connect with web publishers.